realiotech/multi-staking/x/multi-staking/spec/00_concepts.md

 ### Sdk delegate

-`sdk delegation` refers to the actual delegation happened at the sdk staking module layer.
+Each delegation made by `delegator A` to `validator B` is reprensented by a `sdk delegation` refers to the actual delegation happened at the sdk staking module layer.

 ### Intermediary Account

 For delegating, users won't `sdk delegate` directly with their account but through accounts called Intermediary Accounts which is managed by the multi-staking module.
-Each delegation made by `delegator A` to `validator B` will be created and managed by an unique `Intermediary Account C`.
+Each delegation made by `delegator A` to `validator B` will be represented in the form of a  created and managed by an unique `Intermediary Account C`.
 Everytime `delegator A` delegate to `validator B`, their delegation tokens will be locked by sending to the `Intermediary Account C`, then the multi-staking module will mint a calculated amount of `sdkbond token/denom` to the `Intermediary Account C` so that it can `sdk delegate` on `delegator A` behalf.
 The multi-staking module interior logic allows `delegator A` to dictate actions (such as unbonding or withdrawing reward) involving delegations made by `Intermediary Account C` so that `delegator A` still get full control of the delegation.

 ### Bond Token Weight